CodeoNordic/just-another-calendar/README.md

 ## Disclaimer
 Function examples will be written in JavaScript.
 However, these should be called from FileMaker using the `[Perform JavaScript In Web Viewer]` script step.

+It is recommended to check the [`_filter`](./documentation/_filter.md) definition before continuing, as this is used in various areas of the calendar.

 ---
 For JavaScript developers:
 - [Installation](./documentation/for-javascript-developers/installation.md)